A random copositive matrix is completely positive with positive probability: Abstract

 \section{Abstract}

 An $n\times n$ symmetric matrix $A$ is copositive if the quadratic form $x^TAx$ is nonnegative on the nonnegative orthant $\RR^{n}_{\geq 0}$.
 The cone of copositive matrices strictly contains the cone of completely positive matrices, i.e., all matrices of the form $BB^T$ for some $n\times r$ matrix $B$ with nonnegative entries.
 The main result, proved using Blekherman's real algebraic geometry inspired techniques and tools of convex geometry, shows that asymptotically, as $n$ goes to infinity, the ratio of volume radii of the two cones is strictly positive.
-Consequently, the same holds true for the ratio of volume radii of any two cones sandwiched between them, e.g., the cones of positive semidefinite matrices, matrices with nonnegative entries, their intersection and their Minkowski sum.
-Further, a free probability inspired construction of exceptional copositive matrices, i.e., copositive matrices that are not sums of a positive semidefinite matrix and a nonnegative one, is given.\looseness=-1
+Consequently, the same holds true for the ratio of volume radii of any two cones sandwiched between them, e.g., the cones of positive semidefinite matrices, matrices with nonnegative entries, their intersection and their Minkowski sum. \looseness=-1